AamerAbuArja/AamerAbuArja/README.md

 - GitHub: [github.com/AamerAbuArja](https://github.com/aamerabuarja)
 - LinkedIn: [linkedin.com/in/aamerabuarja](https://linkedin.com/in/aamerabuarja)

+- 🔭 I’m currently Taking a Course in Server Management (Microsoft Certified Solution Associate MCSA)
+- 🌱 I’m currently learning PowerShell
+- 💬 Ask me about Epicor / Kinetic ERP, Oracle NetSuite ERP, Windows Server

 <!--
 **AamerAbuArja/AamerAbuArja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently Taking a Course in Server Management
-- 🌱 I’m currently learning PowerShell
+- 📫 How to reach me: ...
+- ⚡ Fun fact: ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->